guenthertom/stata-crashcourse/_sources/units/unit07_data_wrangling/README.md

 br if mean_score != mean_score_comp
 ```

-The mean calculation by hand excludes all observations that have missing information on any score variables. <br>
+The mean calculation by hand excludes all observations that have missing information on any score variable. <br>
 `egen rowmean()` ignores missing values.

 ```stata